Join la mèche

 Guided by a resolutely optimistic spirit, we believe in the power of collective action to preserve our planet.
 This selection of inspiring content is an invitation to be informed without constraint and to commit to the climate, because we are convinced that every step counts in building a sustainable and promising future for our world.
 Definitely captivating, without a hint of boredom!

-The ocean, the other lung of the earth that we must protect
+The ocean, the earth’s other lung that we must protect

-The ocean, which covers 71% of the planet's surface, is a kind of control center that has allowed life on Earth since its origin.
-Since 1870, the beginning of the pre-industrial era, it has sequestered 155 billion tons of CO2.
-It absorbs more than 90% of the excess energy due to the increased concentration of greenhouse gases (GHG) of human origin and sequesters about a quarter of the CO2 emitted each year by humans.
-The ocean has so far helped slow the rate of climate change on the one hand, and the violence of the impacts generated by this change on the other.
-Without the magic of this natural mechanism we would already be overwhelmed by unbearable heat.
+The ocean, which covers 71% of the planet’s surface, is a kind of control center that has sustained life on Earth since its origin.
+Since 1870, the start of the pre-industrial era, it has sequestered 155 billion tonnes of CO2.
+It absorbs over 90% of the energy surplus caused by the increased concentration of man-made greenhouse gases (GHGs), and sequesters around a quarter of the CO2 emitted by humans every year.
+So far, the ocean has made it possible to slow the pace of climate change on the one hand, and the violence of the impacts generated by this change on the other.
+Without the magic of this natural mechanism, we would already be overwhelmed by unbearable heat.

 Mets de Mèche